Coronavirus: No deaths and 45 new cases confirmed in Ireland

-HEALTH OFFICIALS HAVE confirmed a further 45 cases of Covid-19 in this country, with no new deaths reported.
+HEALTH OFFICIALS HAVE said that there are a further 45 cases of Covid-19 in this country with no new deaths reported.

-The National Public Health Emergency Team (Nphet) said in a statement this evening that there have now been a total of 26,109 confirmed cases in this country and 1,763 Covid-19 related deaths.
+The National Public Health Emergency Team (NPHET) said this evening that there have now been a total of 26,253 confirmed cases in this country and 1,763 Covid-19 related deaths.

-Of the 45 new cases, nine cases are located in Limerick, eight in Kildare, seven in Mayo, six in Cavan, four in Dublin with the remainder spread across five other counties.

-Of the new cases, 18 are associated with outbreaks or close contacts of a confirmed case and 12 cases have been identified as community transmission.
+- 31 are associated with outbreaks or are close contacts of a confirmed case

-In terms of age, 77% of the new cases are in people under 45 years of age with 50% aged between 25- 44 years.

-Today’s case numbers come on the back of 38 cases being confirmed yesterday and 85 on Thursday, a spike that Nphet had said was “very concerning”.

 Your contributions will help us continue